From the voices of our incarcerated friends: Trust creates an environment for healing.

 He said,

-“Guys WANNA talk.
-If they can get someone to listen—not fix them.
+“Guys WANNA talk, if they can get someone to listen—not fix them.
 Where they feel safe.
 We got a lotta people wanna be healed and made whole.
 But they can’t until they can trust somebody.
 They don’t need no sermon.
 They want a relationship.
 They want to trust somebody.”

-We do this slowly.
-Together.
+We do this slowly, together.
 God is in this work.

 When we began laying the groundwork for One Parish One Prisoner, I called my friend Jonathan Wilson-Hartgrove in Durham, NC.
 He’s a tireless community organizer, Christian leader, author, and collaborator with the incarcerated and their hurting neighborhoods.
 He told me some groups tried something like this program a few years back, but it ultimately failed.
 I asked why.
+He told me,

 “We found the churches, in the end, just weren’t safe places for vulnerable folks releasing from prison.”